bamlab/dev-standards/contributing/mo.s.md

 ### Example 1: [[MO] Debug Javascript on an iOS Device](/react-native/debugging/debug-javascript-ios-device.mo.md)

 - There is no owner
-- No time is mentionned
+- No time is mentioned
-- No checks are mentionned
+- No checks are mentioned
 - Troubleshooting is not in its own part

 ## Good Examples